All Episodes

 Okay, so who's the cat in this particular case?

-You've been saying for years that these journalists are part of the Democratic uh arm of the Democratic Party.
+You've been saying for years that these journalists are part of the Democratic arm of the Democratic Party.

 Irreparable harm for families.

-So here comes a president who now jobs reports are just out and and all this the economy is going, and these uh journalists who have been in this system for the last thirty or forty years are are realizing that they failed in their job in the fourth arm of our government.
+And these journalists who have been in this system for the last 30 to 40 years are realizing that they failed in their job in the fourth arm of our government.

 I don't think they are acknowledging anything.